melissahoughton-angular-material/old-angular-material-talk/README.md

         </mat-card-header>
         <mat-card-content>
             <p>
                 This is an amazing blog on angular material.
 Here is some awesome text about that.
 Here is some awesome text about that.
                 Here is some awesome text about that.
 Here is some awesome text about that.
 Here is some awesome text about that.
                 Here is some awesome text about that.
 Here is some awesome text about that.
 Here is some awesome text about that.
             </p>
         </mat-card-content>
         <mat-card-actions>
-            <button mat-button>Like</button>
             <button mat-button>Read More</button>
         </mat-card-actions>
     </mat-card>